norskeld/nrsk.dev/src/content/articles/demystifying-monads.md

 ## Wrapping up

-So, now you know what monads are for.
+So, now — hopefully — you know what monads are for.
 Each monad instance defines how to route the control logic for a certain effect in such a way that functions producing that effect can be composed.

 But, monads only deal with one effect at a time.
 How does one compose functions that have more than one effect?
 How does one compose _effects?_

 Consider an iterator.
 An iterator follows the rules of the list monad, because you can (in principle) collect the elements of an iterator into a list.
-But what if your iterator doesn't yield values directly, but instead yields a value in an effect?..
+But what if your iterator doesn't yield values directly, but instead yields a value in an effect?

 In most programming languages, there is no way to use regular iteration to perform some effect.
 Instead, there are separate constructs in libraries for [fallible iterators] and [asynchronous streams].
 As more and more effects are added into languages as first-class features, the problem [only gets worse].

 Fortunately, there is a way to unify these disparate interfaces and define a way to compose one effect with another...
-Up next time, the _monad transformer_!
+[Monad transformers]!

 <!-- Links. -->